 - Limping due to pain.
 Aches and pains on the supporting limb and foot.

 What has caused this?
-Well It could be a number of things which we will discuss, but often patients recall a particular activity or moment since it all started.
+It could be a number of things which we will discuss, but often patients recall a particular activity or moment they first felt the pain.
 You may recall your heel landing heavily on the ground perhaps.

 Causes of injury to the plantar fascia include: